 - Report the missing passport to the airport in the city you are in and wanting to leave.
 Again, this is so they are aware in case anyone tries to use it (you don’t want you clean travel reputation to have any black marks on it that could complicate your future travel).

-6. Contact your nearest consulate (Embassy if you are un the countries capital).
+6. Contact your nearest consulate (Embassy if you are in the countries capital).
 Be aware there may not be one in your city.
 This is an important step because they will need to issue your emergency travel documents if you do not recover your passport.
 Check they are operational and know your situation in advance.
 Be aware, some consulates close over holiday periods.
-As ridiculous as that sounds, our NZ consulate in LA was not able to issue documents between the 23rd December – 4th Don’t even get me started on how useless that is – when the most people are trying to travel they shut down and become completely useless to their people for two whole weeks!
+As ridiculous as that sounds, our NZ consulate in LA was not able to issue documents between the 23rd December – 4th January.
+Don’t even get me started on how useless that is – when the most people are trying to travel for the holidays they shut down and become completely useless to their people for two whole weeks!

-7. Go to the airport to re-book your flight if you need to rather than over the phone.
+7. Go to the airport to re-book your flight if you need to, rather than doing so over the phone.
 We went to the airport to see if we could get onto our original flight (3rd January) because our home consulate in Wellington NZ had advised us that it would be at the airlines discretion to let us on the flight – needless to say – they did not.
 When we walked up to the ticket booth to re-book a new flight for three days later we got lucky with a very kind man who re-booked the same flight plan for our new travel date free of charge and with an upgrade to premium economy on our second leg!
 So those silver linings do come – it probably didn’t hurt that I was standing there crying and he felt sorry for me.

-To be honest my no. 1 tip of what to do when you lose your passport overseas… JUST DON’T LOSE YOUR PASSPORT!!!
+To be honest, my no. 1 tip of what to do when you lose your passport overseas… JUST DON’T LOSE YOUR PASSPORT!!!